 This points to the need for a more general reframing of how American free traders make their arguments.
 They should devote less time to waxing lyrical at Davos about the possibilities of global governance or indulging apolitical reveries of a borderless nation-free world, and instead seek to focus their fellow Americans’ minds on how free trade profits America economically and politically as a nation.

 It isn’t a question of indulging jingoists.
 Rather, it’s a matter of seizing the mantle of patriotism and love of nation—something that’s quite different from raw xenophobia and which can’t be condescendingly dismissed as mere tribalism—from protectionists.
-It would also help to create a context in which more Americans are willing to absorb the kind of thoroughgoing economic critiques of protectionism which Pierre Lemieux advances so well.
+It would also help to create a context in which more Americans are willing to absorb the kind of thoroughgoing economic critique of protectionism which Pierre Lemieux advances so well.